SomeWeekendReading/someweekendreading.github.io/_posts/2025-11-05-season-of-the-leaf.md

 spurts.

+### Addendum 2025-Nov

+It ended up being a total of 114 bags of leaves this year.
+Ouch.

 ## The Weekend Conclusion

 <img src="{{ site.baseurl }}/images/2025-11-05-season-of-the-leaf-4.jpg" width="400" height="300" alt="The Weekend Publisher &amp; Assistant Weekend Publisher, asleep at the foot of the bed, for once not attempting to murder each other.
 They approve of winter comforters." title="The Weekend Publisher &amp; Assistant Weekend Publisher, asleep at the foot of the bed, for once not attempting to murder each other.
 They approve of winter comforters." style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">